 3 Tips for Managing Stress

-It’s hard to let stressors go as easily as animals do.
+Getting rid of stress can be hard.
 Brian Mackenzie shares some tips for managing stress and downregulating at the end of the day.
 Stress can have a very negative impact on our bodies.
 It’s important to find ways to manage stress on a daily basis so we can live our healthiest lives.

 #1.
 Focus on what you enjoy